cursorless-dev/cursorless/CONTRIBUTING.md

 This script will add dummy width, height and fill attributes as necessary to appease the regex in `Decorations.ts`

-While tweaking, the easiest approach is probably to use your settings.json to change size / alignment so you don't need to refresh every time.
+While tweaking, the easiest approach is probably to use the `cursorless.individualHatAdjustments` setting in your settings.json to change size / alignment so you don't need to refresh every time.
 Once you're done, you can paste the settings into `addHatAdjustments.ts` and run the following to get your updates:

 ```sh
 yarn run compile && node ./out/scripts/addHatAdjustments.js